arrikenw/underbrewed/README.md

 	* To reduce the chance of this happening, we spaced out stations and ingredients
 	* We also realigned some objects that were not properly aligned with the benches
 * Many participants also mentioned that they felt the game would be more enjoyable with more music and sound effects, both in game, and for menus and buttons
-	* Additonal sound effects were implemented for different stations and actions
+	* Additional sound effects were implemented for different stations and actions
 	* Music was also added to the main menu and level select scenes, and sound effects were added to UI buttons
 * The majority of participants felt that the main level was difficult to play, and stated that they needed more time to complete each order
 	* The timing of orders were adjusted, so that more time was allowed to complete each order